yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

  You need to complete the implementation of the abstract class and then create subclasses with the additional requirements for each bubble type.
 For this problem set, there is only one basic bubble type with different colours.
 Eventually however, over the next two problem sets, you would be subclassing this abstract class to create different types of games bubbles (for example, special power bubbles) that would have different behaviour than the basic bubble types.  **(30 points)**

 4. **Touch Gestures**.
-To implement the drag, single tap and long-press, you can use gesture recognizers.
-For dragging, you can use `UIPanGestureRecognizer`, for touch/double-tap you can use `UITapGestureRecognizer` and for long-press you can use `UILongPressGestureRecognizer`. **(30 points)**
+To implement the drag, single-tap and long-press, you can use gesture recognizers.
+For dragging, you can use `UIPanGestureRecognizer`, for single/double-tap you can use `UITapGestureRecognizer` and for long-press you can use `UILongPressGestureRecognizer`. **(30 points)**

  An example use of gesture recognizers is the following: